wanx-troopers/wanx-troopers.github.io/wan-wiring.md

-# Wan VACE
+# Wan Wiring

-This page collects initial knowledge on constructing Wan VACE workflows.
+This page collects initial knowledge on constructing Wan workflows: mostly VACE but also I2V.

-Very similar workflows apply both to VACE 2.1 and Wan 2.2 Fun Vace.
+## VACE

 VACE is an additional AI model that works in tandem with Wan T2V.
 VACE 2.1 consists of a single `.safetensors` file.
 VACE 2.2 - fully named Fun Vace 2.2 - consists of two `.safetensors` files - high and low -
 which are used together with high and low Wan 2.2 T2V `.safetensor` files respectively.

-## Facts

 > To do vace inpainting before you need masks set but also the mask reflected on the input at 127 gray